-Limit of one dog per cabin (No pets in Woolshed 1).
-All dog stays are at the managers discretion.

-Dog good time...

-*Draft 2:* 1.
-Please keep your pet on a lead and under control around the cabins, pick up after them and never leave them locked inside the cabin.
+1. Please keep your pet on a lead and under control around the cabins, pick up after them and never leave them locked inside the cabin.
 We don't consider it very pet friendly if you him/her left alone unattended in a strange environment.
 There are lots of pet friendly things to do while visiting Beechworth, we have provided a few ideas below.

-2. All cabins have an enclosed verandah for day-time use, while at the cabins please keep your pet here, however they are allowed to sleep inside at night only, in their own beds.
+2. All cabins have an enclosed veranda for day-time use, while at the cabins please keep your pet here as much as possible, however they are allowed to sleep inside at night, in their own beds.
 Keep them off furniture and out of bedrooms.

 3. Any damage or breakages done by your pet will be covered by you, you are responsible for your pets’ actions and behaviour.
 If a dog disturbs other guests, you may be asked to leave.
 Any excess cleaning will also be charged back to owner at the managers discretion.

 4. Limit of one dog per cabin (No pets in Woolshed 1).
 All dog stays are at the managers discretion.

 Dog good time...